-The presence, in person or by proxy, of the holders of a majority of the outstanding shares of our common stock is necessary to constitute a quorum at the Annual Meeting.
-Votes of stockholders of record who are present at the meeting in person or by proxy, abstentions, and broker non-votes are counted for purposes of determining whether a quorum exists.
+The presence, in person or by proxy, of the holders of a majority of the voting power of the outstanding shares of our common stock is necessary to constitute a quorum at the Annual Meeting.
+Votes of stockholders of record who are present at the meeting in person or by proxy, abstentions, and broker nonvotes are counted for purposes of determining whether a quorum exists.